WinAntiDbg0x100 picoCTF 2024 Solution

 Learn more

-Embedded strings in executables are stored in the binary's data segment (.data or .rdata section).
-Even without running the program, strings on the executable often reveals flag-like content - though anti-debug challenges sometimes encrypt the flag and decrypt it only at runtime, making dynamic analysis (actually running with a debugger) the only viable approach.
+Embedded strings in executables are stored in the .data or .rdata section.
+Running strings on the executable sometimes reveals flag-like content, though challenges that decrypt the flag at runtime require dynamic analysis (running with a debugger) as the only viable path.

 Flag